MicrosoftLearning/MS-102T00-Microsoft-365-Administrator-Essentials/Instructions/Labs/LAB_AK_03_Lab3_Ex2_Implement_Identity_Synch.md

 6. On the **Select a migration option** page, read the explanation of each option so that you understand the migration options that are available.
 Select the **Continuous sync** option and then select **Next**.

-7. On the **Prepare by running IdFix** page, since you already ran IdFix in the prior lab exercise, there's no need to download and run it again.
+7. On the **Prepare by running IdFix** page, since you already identified and fixed the directory errors in the prior lab exercise, there's no need to run IdFix here.
 Select **Next**.

 8. On the **Review synchronization tools** page, Holly's not sure which synchronization tool to select based on Adatum's synchronization requirements - **Microsoft Entra Connect Sync** or **Microsoft Entra Cloud Sync**.
 Holly has identified the following requirements that she thinks may impact this decision: